 Under the current capacity market rules, the gross costs of the entire plant, including any reactive costs, are included in the gross Cost of New Entry (CONE) and the revenues from reactive service capability rates are an offset to the gross CONE.
-The result is that, conceptually, the cost of reactive is not part of net CONE.
+The result is that, conceptually, the cost of reactive included in the offset is not part of net CONE.
 This is logically consistent with the separate collection of reactive costs through a cost of service rate in that there is no double counting if the revenue offset is done accurately.
 Under this approach there is a separate collection of reactive capability costs.
 This approach also requires that any capacity resource calculating unit specific net revenues must include the cost of service reactive revenues in the calculation.
+Fleet rates can create confusion about what revenue is properly attributable to each unit in the fleet.
+Reactive rates should be stated separately for each unit, even if multiple plants or units are considered in a single proceeding.

-The revenue offset is defined as a fixed number in the OATT and is currently set equal at \$2,199/MW-year.114 This is the average annual reactive revenue for combustion turbines from 2005 through 2007, based on the actual costs reported to the Commission in reactive service filings of CTs, as developed by the MMU.
+The revenue offset is defined as a fixed number in the OATT and is currently set equal at \$2,199/MW-year.
+This is the average annual reactive revenue for combustion turbines from 2005 through 2007, based on the actual costs reported to the Commission in reactive service filings of CTs, as developed by the MMU.